 Metastock has a built-in pattern recognizer for candlesticks.
 I simply used that one and ran a test on dojis for SPY.
 The only condition I used is that at least one day of the last two days must be a down day (including the doji).
-Exit is on the close after two consecutive up days.
+The exit is on the close after two consecutive up days.
 Here is the result:

 45 trades and 36 winners.
 The average gain is a respectable 0.76% per trade (34.2% in total.
 The graph shows the return with just 50% allocated capital).
 The only down year is 2008.
 The doji is supposed to be a reversal pattern.
-What happens if we only go long if the close is below a 10 day moving average?
+What happens if we only go long if the close is below a 10-day moving average?

 What if we turn it upside down and go short?
-Here is the result vive versa compared to long (and the close of entry must be bigger than the 10 day average of the close):
+Here is the result vice versa compared to long (and the close of entry must be bigger than the 10 day average of the close):

 A profit target does not get any improvement, it gets worse.

 So to sum up, this strategy might be tradeable, but only together with other alternative ones.